peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     start Federation Entity Discovery to obtain the Trust Chain related to the Requestor.

-A non-normative example for an authorization with `trust_chain` specified:
+A non-normative example for an authorization with `trustChain` specified:

 ~~~~
    POST /acme/chall/prV_B7yEyA4